Recognizing the Gist of a Scene

 The Roles of Central vs. Peripheral Vision in Scene Gist Recognition

-An interesting question is, which region of the visual field is most useful for recognizing scene gist, central vision (the fovea and parafovea) based on its higher visual resolution and importance for object recognition, or the periphery, based on resolving lower spatial frequencies useful for scene gist recognition, and its large extent?
-Here are links to a YouTube video describing results of a study on this question, and to a newspaper article covering it by United Press International .
+An interesting question is: which region of the visual field is most useful for recognizing the gist of a scene, central vision (the fovea and parafovea), based on its higher visual acuity and importance for object recognition, or the periphery, based on its larger size and how lower spatial frequencies are useful for scene gist recognition?
+(Here are links to a YouTube video describing the results of a study on this topic, and also a newspaper article covering it by United Press International.)

 We have done a number of studies investigating this issue.
-Scenes were presented in two experimental conditions: a “Window,” a circular region showing the central portion of a scene, and blocking peripheral information, or a “Scotoma,” which blocks out the central portion of a scene and shows only the periphery.
-Results indicated the periphery was more useful than central vision for maximal performance (i.e., equal to seeing the entire image).
+In these studies, scenes were presented in two experimental conditions: a "Window" condition with a circular region showing the central portion of a scene but with peripheral information hidden, or a "Scotoma" condition with the central portion of a scene hidden and only the peripheral information available (Loschky & Larson, 2009).
+Results indicated that the periphery was more useful than central vision for maximum performance (about equal to seeing the entire image!).
 Nevertheless, central vision was more efficient for scene gist recognition than the periphery on a per-pixel basis.
 A critical radius of 7.4º was found where the Window and Scotoma performance curves crossed, producing equal performance.
 This value was compared to predicted critical radii from cortical magnification functions on the assumption that equal V1 activation would produce equal performance.
-However, these predictions were systematically smaller than the empirical critical radius, suggesting that the utility of central vision for gist recognition is less than predicted by V1 cortical magnification.
+However, these predictions were systematically smaller than the empirical critical radius, suggesting that the utility of central vision for gist recognition is less predicted by V1 cortical magnification.

 Larson, A.M. & Loschky, L.C.
 (2009).
 The contributions of central versus peripheral vision to scene gist recognition.
 Journal of Vision, 9(10):6, 1-16, http://journalofvision.org/9/10/6/, doi:10.1167/9.10.6.